tromp/cuckoo/GPU.md

 How fast is this Cuckoo Cycle solver on the fastest known consumer hardware?
 ------------

-First of all, we need to agre on a performance metric.
+First of all, we need to agree on a performance metric.
 Cuckoo Cycle and Equihash are examples of asymmetric proofs-of-work.
 As explained in this [article](http://cryptorials.io/beyond-hashcash-proof-work-theres-mining-hashing), instead of just computing hash functions, they look for solutions to puzzles.
 Now, in the case of